polnops/polnops.github.io/research.markdown

 ### A nanophotonic interface for atoms in optical tweezers

 Atoms in tweezer arrays have recently emerged as a leading platform for quantum information processing.
 As these systems are growing more complex, there is an increasing demand for optical interfaces to enable efficient readout and better connectivity.
-We realized such an interface using a nanophotonic cavity and demonstrated quantum control of two atoms strongly coupled to it.
+We realize such an interface using a nanophotonic cavity and demonstrate quantum control of two atoms strongly coupled to it.
-In the most recent work, we entangled two atoms via the cavity and "shipped" the entanglement out of the system by transporting the atoms away.
+In the most recent work, we entangle two atoms at the cavity and "ship" the atoms out and verfy that they remain entangled away from the cavity.

 [<img src="/images/fromfiber3.png" style="width: 85%; margin-left: 5%; margin-right: 10%; margin-top: 0.5em; margin-bottom: 1em;">](/images/fromfiber3.png)